arqsempio/web/README.md

-# Architect, Project Manager & Developer

 I am an Architect (FADU-UBA) with 20 years of experience in the construction industry.
-My profile combines a solid background in **Project Management (CDG)** for large-scale infrastructure with a strong **Developer** mindset.
+My profile combines a solid background in **Project Management** for large-scale infrastructure with a strong **Developer** mindset.
 Due to my extensive experience with advanced software and application management, I bridge the gap between physical construction and digital solutions.

 ---